skaringula/skaringula.github.io/index.md

 As for my background, I have a double-major Bachelor's degree from Rutgers Business School in Business Analytics & Information Technology as well as Supply Chain Management.
 During my time in undergrad, I completed two 1-year co-ops with leading multi-national companies in the field of supply chain and analytics.
 For my first co-op, I worked in the transportation department of Supply Chain at Shiseido, the fifth largest cosmetic company in the world.
 Later, I worked at Ethicon (Johnson & Johnson's medical devices company) as a Supply Chain Analytics Co-op where I spearheaded report automation projects utilizing Tableau and Python which resulted signifiant savings for the organization.

-Post graduating from Rutgers, I switched gears and worked as an Implementation Consultant in the healthcare sector at Medidata Inc. After gaining valauble skills here, I decided it was time for me to make a career shift that aligns more with my interest in developing my technical knowledge, which is when I decided to pursue the Data Science Master's Certification Program with Simplilearn.
+Post graduating from Rutgers, I switched gears and worked as an Implementation Consultant in the healthcare sector at Medidata Inc. After gaining valauble skills here, I decided it was time for me to make a career shift that aligns more with my interest in developing my technical knowledge, which is when I decided to pursue the Data Science Master's Certification Program from Simplilearn.

 Now that you know a little more about me and how I got to where I am right now, feel free take a look at the projects I've worked on: